kubevela/kubevela.github.io/docs/getting-started/core-concept.md

 Project is where you manage all the applications and collaborate with your team member.
 Project is one stand alone scope that separates it from other project.

-## Env
+## Environment

-Env refers to the environment for development, testing, and production and it can include multiple Targets.
+Environment refers to the environment for development, testing, and production and it can include multiple Targets.
 We define Environment in each Project and each Project can contain multiple Environments.
-Applications inside a same environment can visit and share resource with each other.
+Applications in the same environment can visit and share resource with each other.

-- <b>EnvBinding</b> The application can be bound to multiple Environments, and for each environment, you can set the environment that is the deployment difference and the Target-level deployment difference.
+- <b>EnvBinding</b> The application can be bound to multiple Environments, and for each environment, you can set the environment that is the deployment difference.

 ## Target